How Solor can help health care organizations become HROs

 The unnecessary complexity and potential loss of information at each data transformation compromises the safety of patients, and clouds our ability to interpret that data for use by clinicians and HCOs.
-SOLOR provides a new model that can address the needs of semantic interoperability that can integrate various clinical terminology standards while providing the operational necessity for local extensions of these standards in a manner consistent with the principles of a HRO.
+Solor provides a new model that can address the needs of semantic interoperability and integrate various clinical terminology standards while providing the operational necessity for local extensions of these standards in a manner consistent with the principles of a HRO.

 The Solor approach achieves three important functions that are key to semantic interoperability:

 - Standardizes the encoded data model with the ability for additional extension models